December 20, 2012

 Pan-Fried Turkey Burgers - Parsi Style

-For those of you who read my blog regularly you probably know that this blog is solely dedicated to Persian home cooking, the kind of food that I grew up with, and that I also write about recipes from different regions of Iran that I mostly learn either from my good friends or from reading those few authentic Iranian cookbooks out there.
+For those of you who read my blog regularly, you probably know that this blog is solely dedicated to Persian home cooking, the kind of food that I grew up with, and that I also write about recipes from different regions of Iran that I mostly learn either from my good friends or from reading those few authentic Iranian cookbooks out there.
 However, this time, I'm going beyond posting my own recipe or writing about a mahali (regional) recipe from somewhere in Iran.
-For this turkey burger recipe I am going back several hundred years into ancient Persian history when a large number of devout Zartoshtian-e Irani (Parsi) fled their homeland after the Arab invasion and migrated to south of India in the 10th century AD, because of religious persecution.
+For this turkey burger recipe, I am going back several hundred years into ancient Persian history, when a large number of devout Zartoshtian-e Irani (Parsi) fled their homeland after the Arab invasion and migrated to southern India in the 10th century AD, because of religious persecution.
 Zoroastrianism was the dominant religion of the region at the time and was founded by Zartosht (Zoroaster).
-The important message of Zoroastrianism is pendar-e nik (to think good thoughts), goftar-e nik (to say good words) and kerdar-e nik (to do good deeds).
+The important message of Zoroastrianism is pendar-e nik (to think good thoughts), goftar-e nik (to say good words), and kerdar-e nik (to do good deeds).

-On a more personal note, one day, a couple of years before I was born my mother met a young Zartoshti couple with two adorable little girls during a sizdah bedar outing.
-One of the girls' names was Azita and that was the first time my mother had heard that name and decided she was going to name her next baby girl Azita.
-It took her months to persuade my father who had a very uncommon name in mind.
+On a more personal note, one day, a couple of years before I was born, my mother met a young Zartoshti couple with two adorable little girls during a sizdah bedar outing.
+One of the girls' names was Azita, and that was the first time my mother had heard that name.
+She decided she was going to name her next baby girl Azita.
+It took her months to persuade my father, who had a very uncommon name in mind.
 I am grateful that my mother met that family before I was born and that she didn't waver under pressure.

 Parsi-Style Turkey Burger